googleapis/google-cloud-python/docs/vision-usage.rst

   see :doc:`gcloud-auth`.

-- In addition to any authentication configuration, you should also set the :envvar:`GCLOUD_PROJECT` environment variable for the project you'd like to interact with.
-If the GCLOUD_PROJECT environment variable is not present, the project ID from JSON file credentials is used.
+- In addition to any authentication configuration, you should also set the :envvar:`GOOGLE_CLOUD_PROJECT` environment variable for the project you'd like to interact with.
+If the GOOGLE_CLOUD_PROJECT environment variable is not present, the project ID from JSON file credentials is used.

   If you are using Google App Engine or Google Compute Engine